SzymonBrycki/My-CV/README.md

 # Some initial info

-You need basically the contents of IMG, CSS and Template folders.
+You need basically the contents of `IMG`, `CSS` and `Template` folders.
 My-onw-CV can be deleted if you download this from GitHub.

 `Template` contains the ready-to-be-filled scheme of the website.
 Refer to README only if you find that you cannot fill it correctly or something feels confusing to you.